nus-cs3281/2018/students/alexFong/alexFong-Resume.md

   - Familiar with Pytorch, Tensorflow

+* C#
+    - Contributor at [PowerPointLabs](https://www.comp.nus.edu.sg/~pptlabs/), adding new features to [SyncLab](https://www.comp.nus.edu.sg/~pptlabs/docs/sync-lab.html)

 * Others
-  - Signal Processing
+  - Signal Processing:
-    - Used FFT for frequency resolution in a message transmission project
+  Used FFT for frequency resolution in a message transmission project

-  - Computer Vision
+  - Computer Vision:
-    - Coded the Lucas-Kanade method & other image processing algorithms for a module project
+  Coded the Lucas-Kanade method & other image processing algorithms for a video processing project

-  - Information Retrieval
+  - Information Retrieval:
-    - Used ElasticSearch for a MOOC search engine prototype
+   Used ElasticSearch for a MOOC search engine prototype

 Proficient in Kotlin, Java, Python, Typescript, FRP
 Prior experience in Swift, Javascript, C#, C++